 Ga 5:14-15, 14 “For all the law is fulfilled in one word, even in this: ‘You shall love your neighbor as yourself.”
 15 But if you bite and devour one another, beware lest you be consumed by one another!’”

 We can distinguish between a Christian and a non-Christian by whether they have genuine fellowship with God or not.

 There is a method for determining whether we operate out of our sin capacity or out of our divine capacity.
 The inner nature of the divine “seed” (3:9) will manifest itself in “righteousness” and “love.”
 The essence of righteousness [fellowship with God] manifests itself in love.
 Love is the distinct badge of being a believer.
 This is what decisively distinguishes between a believer and an unbeliever.

-This means that you love Christians who love you and you love Christians who do not love you.
+This means that you love Christians who love you, and you love Christians who do not love you.
 You love the Christians who are nice and easy to get along with.
-You love those who communicate with you and you love those who do not communication with you.
+You love those who communicate with you, and you love those who do not have communication with you.

 We know people who walk with God by their righteous fellowship with God and their love for fellow Christians.
 Only God can give us true righteousness and love.
 He fills the container called the believer with the dynamics of who He is.

 Sin does not appeal to the Christian in fellowship like it once did.
 He now has a burr in his saddle when he sins.
 He does not want to grieve the Holy Spirit (Ep 4:30).
 Peace leaves his soul when he steps out of fellowship with God.
 He cannot leave it unresolved.
 He confesses his sin immediately (1:9).